Frank Langella: 1990–2008: Broadway acclaim and Frost/Nixon

 In 2000, Langella played Ebenezer Scrooge in a musical version of A Christmas Carol at Madison Square Garden.
 He has also appeared in notable off-Broadway productions, including in the title role of Robert Kalfin's Chelsea Theater Center production of The Prince of Homburg, which was filmed by PBS for the Theatre in America series.
 Langella also appeared as Al Baker in "Dominance", a 2003 episode of Law & Order: Special Victims Unit and had a recurring role as Pino in the 2005 short-lived sitcom Kitchen Confidential.

 Langella returned to the stage in the 2002 Broadway revival of the Ivan Turgenev play Fortune's Fool.
 In the play Langella portrayed Flegont Alexandrovitch Tropatcho opposite Alan Bates.
 The production received critical acclaim with Langella winning his second Tony Award for Best Featured Actor in a Play and a Drama Desk Award for Outstanding Featured Actor in a Play.
 In 2004 he acted in the original Broadway play Match by Stephen Belber.
 In the play, Langella portrayed an aging dance choreographer.
 He acted alongside Jane Adams, and Ray Liotta.
 Langella received a Tony Award for Best Actor in a Play, his fourth nomination.
 He starred as Sir Thomas More in the 2008 Broadway revival of A Man for All Seasons.

 Langella was cast as Richard Nixon opposite Michael Sheen in Peter Morgan's play Frost/Nixon, which received enthusiastic reviews during a run at the Donmar Warehouse and Gielgud Theatre in London before moving to Broadway in New York's Bernard B. Jacobs Theater in April 2007.
 Langella won his third Tony Award for the role.
 He reprised the role of Nixon in the 2008 Oscar-nominated film of the play directed by Ron Howard.
-Langella also earned Golden Globe, Screen Actors Guild, and BAFTA nominations for Best Actor for the same performance.
+Langella also earned Golden Globe, Actor Award, and BAFTA nominations for Best Actor for the same performance.
 Langella was also nominated for an Academy Award in the Best Actor category for the role, losing to Sean Penn's performance in Milk.
 Langella's film work also includes roles in George Clooney's Good Night, and Good Luck (2005) as former CBS chief executive William S. Paley, for which he was nominated for the Screen Actors Guild Award for Ensemble Cast.
 He also appeared in Bryan Singer's Superman Returns (2006) as Daily Planet editor Perry White.
 Langella was praised as well with the Boston Society of Film Critics Award in 2007 for his sensitive portrayal of an elderly novelist in Starting Out in the Evening.